Horaxxion/TwelveTone-Analyzer/README.md

 # Twelve-Tone-Analyzer
-An application that will allow someone to create a twelve-tone row, and the program could invert, transpose, or analyze it.
+The "Twelve-Tone Analyzer" is an application that allows a user to write in twelve tones and have the program invert the row, retrograde the row, retrograde-invert the row, transpose it, and even analyze the row.
+When analyzing the row...